link to ringley website

 How To Test If The Alarms Are Working Fine?

 The rules stipulate that Letting Agents must make sure the alarms work fine at the beginning of every tenancy.
 This is done by simply pressing the test button until the alarm sounds.
-If a tenant complains that the alarm is not working properly during the tenancy, and their claim is found correct, the landlord is legally bound to repair or replace the alarm as soon as possible.
+If a tenant complains that the alarm is not working properly during the tenancy, and their claim is found correct, the tenants-and-landlords'>landlord is legally bound to repair or replace the alarm as soon as possible.

 If a battery-powered alarm stops working during the tenancy, the tenant must check and, if possible, replace the batteries themselves.
-If the alarm remains defective even after replacing the batteries or tenants cannot change the batteries themselves, they must notify their agent or landlord.
+If the alarm remains defective even after replacing the batteries or tenants cannot change the batteries themselves, they must notify their agent or tenants-and-landlords'>landlord.

 Role Of Letting Agents When They Are Reported A Defective Alarm

-Agents and landlords must arrange for the repair or replacement of non-functional alarms as quickly as possible.
+Agents and tenants-and-landlords'>landlords must arrange for the repair or replacement of non-functional alarms as quickly as possible.
 The local authority can be informed about the issue if action is not taken.
 They will then send a remedial notice to enforce the replacement or repair within 21 days.

 Agents can make written representations to suspend the notice for seven days.